 Search achieved a key milestone in the development of our Critical Rare Earth District in SE Labrador.
-The successful drill program (Phase 1 and 2) on the Deep Fox property has allowed Search to publish a mineral resource estimate, to the 100m level; a Phase 3 drill program is planned to provide a resource estimate to the 200m level - expected to be the depth of an open pit at Deep Fox.
-We expect to provide an updated Preliminary Economic Assessment ("PEA"), once the Phase 3 drill program is complete, that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
+The successful drill program (Phase 1 and 2) on the Deep Fox property has allowed Search to publish a mineral resource estimate to the 100m level.
+A Phase 3 drill program is planned and ready to begin June 2021 and is expected to provide a resource estimate to the 200m level, the expected depth of an open pit at Deep Fox.
+We expect to provide an updated Preliminary Economic Assessment ("PEA") once the Phase 3 drill program is complete that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
+The Company will seek additional funding to complete a Phase 4 drill program in order to rapidly advance towards a Bankable Feasibility Study.